Josee9988/project-template/README.md

 ## 📚 **What does it include?**

 1. A **`SETUP_TEMPLATE.sh`** script that **MUST be executed right when you clone your repository**.
-The script will replace Jose's username and email (the author) with yours from all the.
+The script will customize all the data with yours in all the files.

    1. A README template file with a default template to start documenting your project. (it includes personalized badges and text with your project details)
    1. A CHANGELOG template file based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).